 Compare these great, long leaps to the stair-stepped evolution of a Growth-Driven Design timeline.
 Items that impact conversions and sales are revisited routinely, and can be adjusted if targets are not being met.
 These decisions are based on continually collected data, helping achieve marketing & sales goals faster than the traditional model.

-The 3 Pillars of Growth-Driven Design
+What are the 3 Pillars of Growth-Driven Design?

 The strategy portion of Growth-Driven Design is similar to that of traditional web design: establishing a solid foundation on which to build.
 The key difference is that Growth-Driven Design prioritizes the way your audience views and interacts with your website.
 Company stakeholders are often blinded by “wish lists” for the new website, losing focus of the issues preventing conversions.
 Those important wishlist items should harmonize with measurable business goals.

 When planning user-centric strategies, be sure to define “jobs to be done,” create buyer personas, and develop journey maps.
 All of these thought exercises help you view the website from the user’s perspective, identify roadblocks, simplify funnels, and improve user experience.